Academic Year 2024-25

 All new incoming students are required to complete AlcoholEDU, Sexual Assault Prevention and Achieve.
 These modules provide basic education on use and behavioral intention, and provide referrals to corresponding campus resources.

-The Insight program is the alcohol and drug assistance center that is open to all MSU students, either by self-referral or by referral from an MSU Office, department or the local court system.
-Insight provides a voluntary, confidential resource to assist all students who are impacted directly or indirectly by chemical abuse.
-The INSIGHT program also provides alcohol and drug education related to risk reduction, medical amnesty, tobacco, vaping, and marijuana.
+The Alcohol & Drug Education program is open to all MSU students, either by self-referral or by referral from an MSU Office.
+This program provides a voluntary, private resource to assist all students who are impacted directly or indirectly by substance misuse.
+It also provides alcohol and drug education related to risk reduction, medical amnesty, tobacco, vaping, and marijuana.

 University Police (UPD):

 As first responders, UPD officers are trained to respond to students at risk, how to access emergency services, and how to refer to appropriate emergency and after-care resources.
 UPD can be contacted in the event of an emergency when a student’s life is in immediate risk, or the safety of others is in immediate risk.
-UPD may also be called when the level of risk is unknown or a welfare check is desired.
-UPD can provide risk assessment and facilitate further assessment by Counseling and Psychological Services or the mobile crisis response team, as well as transport a student to the Emergency Department.
-UPD staff can schedule a student into the 1:00pm CPS crisis hour if they interact with a student after-hours who may need mental health support.
-UPD can also notify the Dean of Students for follow-up and after-care following a crisis.
+UPD may also be called when the level of risk is unknown, or a welfare check is desired.
+UPD can provide risk assessment and facilitate further assessment by Counseling and Psychological Services or Gallatin Mobile Crisis (the local mobile crisis response team) as well as transport a student to the local Emergency Department.
+UPD staff can also directly schedule a student with CPS if they interact with a student after-hours who may need mental health support or follow up.
+They can also notify the Dean of Students for follow-up support following a crisis.

 As the mental health agency on campus, CPS is aware of students at risk when they present to CPS, either by self-referral or referral by a concerned party.
-CPS staff members follow appropriate legal and ethical guidelines when managing suicidal or mental health crises, and will manage crises in accordance with best clinical practices.
-This may include creating a safety plan with a student, obtaining releases of information to consult with individuals/agencies who may be supportive, or, in rare cases, breaking confidentiality as allowed by law to protect the student or others.
+CPS staff members follow appropriate legal and ethical guidelines when managing suicidal or mental health crises and will manage crises in accordance with best clinical practices.
+This may include creating a safety plan with a student, obtaining releases of information to consult with individuals/agencies who may be supportive, or, in rare cases, invoke a legally mandated exception to confidentiality to protect the student or others.
 To access CPS services:

 During CPS Business Hours (M-F 8-5):

-CPS can always be contacted to provide support, guidance and consultation regarding an at-risk student.
-Students in imminent risk can be scheduled for a same-day appointment.
+CPS can be contacted to provide support, guidance, and consultation regarding an at-risk student.
+Students at imminent risk can be scheduled for a same-day appointment.
 Referring parties can call CPS or walk a student into the office to request an appointment.
 CPS staff will assess risk and create a safety and follow-up plan that best meets the needs of the student.
-CPS staff will attempt to obtain a release of information to follow-up with the referring party to provide some additional support and closure about the student’s well-being.
+CPS staff will attempt to obtain a release of information to follow-up with the referring party to provide some additional support and closure about the student’s well- being.

 CPS After Hours Services: